Migration and asylum policy of the European Union: Socio-political issues

-In September 2022, Finland, Poland and the Baltic countries announced that they would not offer refuge to Russians fleeing the 2022 Russian mobilization during the invasion of Ukraine.
-Estonian Prime Minister Kaja Kallas stated: "Every citizen is responsible for the actions of their state, and citizens of Russia are no exception.
-Therefore, we do not give asylum to Russian men who flee their country.
-They should oppose the war."
-As of 2024, France was the only EU member state admitting Russian deserters without a passport and allowing them to apply for asylum.
+In September 2022, Finland, Poland, and the Baltic states announced they would deny entry and refuse humanitarian visas or asylum to Russian citizens fleeing the 2022 Russian mobilization.
+Estonian Prime Minister Kaja Kallas stated that Estonia would not grant asylum to Russians fleeing conscription, maintaining that "every citizen is responsible for the actions of their state" and that they should oppose the war domestically.
+As of 2024, France was the only EU member state to admit Russian deserters lacking valid travel documents and permit them to apply for asylum.